bullhorn/rest-api-docs/source/includes/entityref/paybill/_invoiceterm.md

 # Pay and Bill - InvoiceTerm

-An [effective-dated entity](../index.html#effective-dated-entity) that represents a customer invoice terms record.
+An [effective-dated entity](../index.html#effective-dated-entity) that specifies particular contractual or payment conditions attached to an invoice, such as due dates, discounts, or penalties, to clearly outline the terms of the transaction.

 <table>